How do I use the new Touch Bar feature on the new MacBook Pro? Can I customise the functions that appear on the Touch Bar?

 Mail is a really strong example of the Touch Bar's power, essentially bringing the convenience of iOS's QuickType predictive keyboard to Mac.
 As on iPhone, suggested words and emoji appear just above the keyboard, enabling you to rattle out emails more quickly.

 There's also, inevitably, an emoji button - which we'll look at in the next section - a second button, and the usual generic controls on the right.

-How to use Touch Bar on new MacBook Pro: Emoji
+How to use Touch Bar on MacBook Pro 2016: Emoji

 If you tap the smiley face in Mail (or in Messages, for that matter), Touch Bar transforms into a swipeable menu of emoji: most frequently used, by default, but you can tap the button on the left to select a different menu of images.
 Tap the emoji you want to include in your message.

-How to use Touch Bar on new MacBook Pro: How to access the Function keys on Touch Bar
+How to use Touch Bar on MacBook Pro 2016: How to access the Function keys on Touch Bar

 The Touch Bar replaces the row of Function keys, but don't worry: it's easy to bring them back.

 All you need is to hold down the Fn key on the MacBook Pro's keyboard (it's the bottom left key), and the Touch Bar will promptly display the old Function keys.

 By default, the Fn button brings up the Function keys on the Touch Bar.
 However: if you open the keyboard section of System Preferences and explore the options related to the Touch Bar, you'll see that you can customise what the Fn button does.
 Jump to the section where we discuss customisation options if you want to change what the Fn button does to the Touch Bar.